Teaching Commons > Teaching Guides > Learning Activities > Activities for Metacognition

 Activities that promote metacognition should:

 * Generative Knowledge Interviewing was originally developed and trademarked by Melissa Peet.
 See Peet et al. (2010).
-Watch a Teaching Commons video that introduces the technique and review materials from a past workshop on how to implement the activity in your own class.
+Watch a Teaching Commons video that introduces the technique.

 Flavell, John H. (1979).